-The Company Bylaws do not limit the maximum number of votes in one shareholder, or have restrictions that make difficult the control taking by means of the acquisition of shares.
+The Company Bylaws do not limit the maximum number of votes of one shareholder, or have restrictions that hamper control-taking by means of the acquisition of shares.

-The proposals about the agreements which are going to be exposed in the General Meeting are published in the same moment of the calling of the aforementioned meeting and are included in the web sites of the company and CNMV.
+The proposals about the agreements which are going to be exposed at the General Meeting are published simultaneously to the calling of the aforementioned meeting and are included in the websites of the company and CNMV.

-Those subjects included in the agenda which are essentially independent are separately voted in the Meeting, in a way that the shareholders can separately exercise their preferences to their vote, in special when it is about the appointment or ratification of members of the Board of Directors.
+Those subjects included in the agenda which are essentially independent are separately voted on at the Meeting, in a way that the shareholders can separately exercise their preferences to their vote, especially when it is about the appointment or ratification of members of the Board of Directors and modification of Company Bylaws.

-The company allows the fraction of that votes emited by financial mediators who appear legitimized as shareholders and act instead of different customers in a way that they can emit their votes according to the individual instructions of each one of them.
+The company allows the fractioning of votes issued by financial mediators who appear legitimized as shareholders and act instead of different customers in a way that they can submit their votes according to the individual instructions of each one of them.

-The Company Bylaws specify that the chairmanship of the General Meeting shall be taken up by the Chairman or Vice-chairman of the Board of Directors, as agreed by the Board itself.
-In accordance with this, the General Shareholders' Meetings are chaired by the Vicechairman of the Board of Directors.
+The Company Bylaws specify that the chairmanship of the General Meeting shall be taken up by the Chairman or Vice-Chairman of the Board of Directors, as agreed upon by the Board itself.
+In accordance therewith, the General Shareholders' Meetings are chaired by the Vice-Chairman of the Board of Directors.

-The Operation Regulations for the General Shareholders' Meetings, approved by the General Meeting of June 29, 2003, regulates the calling, operating, exercise of rights and resolution adoption procedures at the general Meeting, and establishes a precise and imperative framework for the holding of the General Meetings.
+The Operation Regulations for the General Shareholders' Meetings, approved by the General Meeting of June 29, 2003, regulates the calling, operating, exercise of rights and resolution adoption procedures at the General Meeting, and establishes a precise and imperative framework for the holding of the General Meeting.